 You may choose the 9 elective credits from a variety of disciplines including accounting, economics, finance, quantitative methods, marketing and management.
 You may also be able to work for course credit on an individual study basis with a faculty member on an approved research project.

-Undergraduate Course Requirements
+Undergraduate Prerequisite Requirements

 - Intermediate Accounting I & II (U.S. GAAP)

 - AACSB general skills, business, and management knowledge areas requirements outside the area of accounting

 Learn from faculty conducting research in exciting areas of the accounting field, such as Professor Jennifer Joe, whose unique research documents the influence that managers of high-risk companies can have on audits simply by demonstrating confidence to auditors.